crisis supports

 I unfortunately do not have capacity to provide crisis support outside of sessions.

-My phone and email are only checked during regular business hours.
+My phone and email are checked during regular business hours.
 You can expect that my response times to messages will vary depending on my availability.
-In general, my intention is to try to reply to messages within 1-2 business days and I make every effort to reply within that time period.
-On occasion if I am in training or on vacation, my response time might be longer.
+In general, my intention is to reply to messages within 1 business day.
+On occasion like if I am in training or on vacation, my response time might be longer.

-I encourage you to consider entering phone numbers for at least two crisis services into your phone right now so that support is easily accessible to you should a need arise.
+I encourage everyone to enter phone numbers for at least two crisis services into your phone right now so that support is easily accessible to you should a need arise.

 If you contact crisis services, I encourage you to contact as many crisis services as necessary until you get the support you need.